 - Sky Island Guesthouse: A modern budget guesthouse located close to Nampo Station for quick access to the whole of Busan.
 Some of Busan’s top attractions like Yongdusan Park and Jagalchi Fish Market are within a short walking distance.

-- Shin Shin Hotel: A clean and contemporary mid-range hotel just outside of Seomyeon Station.
+- Arban Hotel: A clean and contemporary mid-range hotel located close to Seomyeon Station.
 Rooms are spacious by Korean standards.
+Welcome bag from hotel includes a free Busan transport card as a special treat.

 - Park Hyatt Busan: The top 5-star hotel in Busan.
 Located close to Haeundae Beach, Park Hyatt Busan features floor-to-ceiling windows that showcase tremendous nighttime views of city and sea.
 Whether its unwinding with a massage at the Lumi Spa or cooling down in the indoor pool, the amenities here are top-notch.
 Grab an evening cocktail at the 30th-floor Lounge for a true taste of what sets this hotel apart.